isabellecda/writeups/README.md

-# WriteUps
+# Write-ups
-Write-ups for hacking challenges
+Write-ups for hacking challenges.